chrisweb/web-audio-api-player/README.md

 now go to the github page of your fork and hit the pull request button

-## examples

-the best way to get started is to check out the examples folder, start with [simple player example](examples/simple-player)

-## note to self: publish package on npmjs.com

-login to npmjs.com

-`npm login`

-!!! before using the next the command ensure the version of your package in the package.json has been updated

-publish a new version on npmjs

-`npm publish`

 ## notes about problems I encountered during development

 ### web audio api typings notes